dthomas-eng/react-md-notepad/README.md

 - Add all standard markdown options.
 - Click on block -> 'un-render' markdown.
-- Figure out how to drag, drop, and resize images/media.
 - Reassess if this makes sense as an editor for a notes app.

 This is an in-progress markdown editor based on Draftjs.